 Quick & Easy method

-- Add the rinsed rice, dried scallops (along with the soaking water), ginger, 2 tablespoons of abalone juice, goji berries (and soaking water)/ honey date (If using) and chicken broth/ water to the pot.
+- Add the rinsed rice, dried scallops (along with the soaking water), ginger, abalone juice, honey date (If using) and chicken broth/ water to the pot.

 - Bring to the boil over high heat.

-- Once boiling, reduce the fire so that the porridge is simmering and leave till cooked to your desired consistency.
-You may need to top up the water and stir it every now and then (or it will burn at the bottom of the pot.)
+- Once boiling, reduce the fire if necessary.
+Let it simmer vigorously till cooked to your desired consistency.
+You may need to top up the water later.
+Stir it every now and then (or it will burn at the bottom of the pot.)
 (Cooking will take at least 30 minutes if using white rice.)

-- 5-10 minutes before you switch off the fire, add the cut up abalone to the pot and cook till it's warmed through.
+- 5-10 minutes before you switch off the fire, add the cut up abalone and goji berries (if using) to the pot and cook till it's warmed through.
 (If adding other proteins such as the fresh shrimps and scallops, add them with the abalone and simmer till cooked.)

 - Taste and season with salt to taste.
 A pinch of white pepper is nice but remember the taste can be very strong so less is more here.